Read time 4 minutes

 Resume-MoveRequest -Identity “mailbox address”

-Many users may still face the error even after following the above methods as the problem can be in the Exchange database.
+All the suggested solutions need expert-level knowledge for successful performance.
+Many users may face the error even after following the above-mentioned methods, which can probably be due to a faulty Exchange database.

-Final Solution Exchange Server recovery
+Final solution: Exchange Server Recovery Software

 Conclusion